Brandon-Do/Cloud-Shopping-List/README.md

 This is done using AWS Lambda, triggering Lambda functions through API Gateway.
 This web app will be built on-top of AWS resources such as S3, Lambda, DynamoDB, and SNS.

 [LINK TO PROJECT](http://cloudshoppinglist.com.s3-website-us-east-1.amazonaws.com/)

-> Please note: this project is under construction as of 9/25/2018

 ## What does this Application Do?

 The web application in concept is simple!
 I plan on letting users create shopping lists using the web application and then sending them